7 Ways to Support Diversity in the Classroom [With Examples]All Posts

 Start slowly and intentionally.
 Don’t be afraid to admit when you don’t know the answer, but always try to keep learning and growing.
 Listen to what others around you are saying, and look for feedback and ways to continuously improve.
 Change doesn’t happen overnight, but the most important step is getting started.

 The certified teachers at Prodigy Education who create the in-game educational content care greatly about equity, diversity and inclusion.

-See it for yourself!
+See for yourself!
 Create or log in to your free teacher account on Prodigy – a standards-aligned, game-based learning platform for math that’s easy to use for educators and students alike.
-It’s loved by millions of students and teachers.
+It’s used by millions of students and teachers.